FlorianMichael/RClasses/README.md

-    /mappings - Converter for colors, keyboard formats and other standardized systems /math     - Implementation of mathematical concepts and general formulas such as percentage calculation or stochastics /model    - General valid model like color models or functions /sio      - Stream Input Output stuff that works with the Java STD /storage  - Concept of a general registry that manages itself /type     - Implementation of own STD types like throwable functional interfaces *Utils    - Different utils for a specific topic/area
+    /mappings - Converter for colors, keyboard formats and other standardized systems /math     - Implementation of mathematical concepts and general formulas such as percentage calculation or stochastics /model    - General valid model like color models or functions /io       - Stream and Input/Output stuff that works with the Java STD /storage  - Concept of a general registry that manages itself /type     - Implementation of own STD types like throwable functional interfaces *Utils    - Different utils for a specific topic/area